Rigidification of connective comodules: The derived cotensor product

 \begin{proof} The first statement follows directly from the fact that the functor $f^*$ preserves monomorphisms and weak equivalences.
 For the second statement, we shall apply \cite[1.3.16]{hovey}.
 Notice that $f^*$ reflects weak equivalences.
 Suppose first that $f$ is a weak equivalence.
-Now let $X$ be any fibrant $D$-comodule, the counit of the adjunction:

-is a weak equivalence by Corollary \ref{cor: coflat preserves weak equivalences}.
-Conversely, if we suppose the adjunction to be a Quillen equivalence, then the map:
+Now let $M$ be any fibrant $D$-comodule, the counit of the adjunction $M\cotens_D C \xrightarrow{\simeq} M\cotens_D D \cong M$ is a weak equivalence by Corollary \ref{cor: coflat preserves weak equivalences}.
+Conversely, if we suppose the adjunction to be a Quillen equivalence, then the map \( f\colon C\cong D\cotens_D C \longrightarrow D\cotens_D D\cong D \) must be a weak equivalence, as $D$ is always fibrant as a $D$-comodule.